ktraister/endless_waltz/infra/bare_metal/README.md

 By default, k8s hosts traefik on port 443 for the cluster.
 If the cluster is to host the web stack, you'll need to disable traefik on k3s:
+This should only be done on the master!
 ```
 vim /etc/systemd/system/k3s.service
 #append --disable=traefik to the systemd run cmd